-There are some proven averages that show that you need to make about 100 calls to the right property people to get one good listing.
-The calling process creates a funnel of opportunity that revolves every day.
+The calling process creates a funnel of opportunity that evolves every day.
 Without you making it happen, the business you want will be harder to find.
 Start making calls.

 Call Discipline is Important

 If only more salespeople had the discipline to make the calls.
-Taking the 100 call number, I recommend that the salesperson has a system of calling that allows them to call about 50 people a day.
+Talking call numbers, I recommend that the salesperson has a system of calling that allows them to call about 50 people a day.
 It will take about 2 to 3 hours of calling if you are organised.

 Understand this, you will not be able to get to 50 people on the telephone.
 In fact, you will only get to about 15 to 18 people, however, of those people, you are likely to get 2 or 3 appointments.
 That is where the business starts to grow.
 It’s all up to you.

 Create Your Calling List and Contact Process

 To make the calling process work for you there is a base plan of client contact that should be considered:

 - Plan your calls the night before so that nothing holds you up in the 2 to 3 hours